Cardinal Employee Self-Service (ESS)

 Cardinal ESS is the Commonwealth’s replacement for EmployeeDirect.
 Just like with EmployeeDirect, VCU employees will use Cardinal Employee Self Service (ESS) only for state employee health benefits and flexible spending elections and confirmations.

-Beginning in April 2022, salaried employees in state positions at VCU (faculty members, University & Academic Professionals, and classified staff) will use Cardinal ESS for online enrollments in and changes to state health coverage and flexible spending.
-VCU employees will not use Cardinal ESS for any other purpose.
+Salaried employees in state positions at VCU (faculty members, University & Academic Professionals, classified staff, and Postdoctoral Scholar employees) use Cardinal ESS for online enrollments in, and changes to, state health benefits and flexible spending.
+VCU employees do not use Cardinal ESS for any other purpose.
+No other benefits available through VCU are reflected in Cardinal.

 VCU is a decentralized state agency and we operate our own payroll (Banner) and timekeeping (RealTime) systems.
 VCU employees will not use those parts of Cardinal ESS.